Donald Trump Starts Saturday By Attacking ‘The Washington Post,’ Tweets They Should Be Banned From White House

 “The Washington Post’s @PhilipRucker (Mr. Off the Record) & @AshleyRParker, two nasty lightweight reporters, shouldn’t even be allowed on the grounds of the White House because their reporting is so DISGUSTING & FAKE.
 Also, add the appointment of MANY Federal Judges this Summer!”
 Trump tweeted.

-Trump included a link to a recent Washington Examiner article titled “The ‘Washington Post’s’ Lost Summer.”
-The article is an op-ed criticism of the Post’s coverage of Trump over the past few months in response to an article written by the Post called “Trump’s Lost Summer.”
+Trump included a link to a recent Washington Examiner article, titled “The ‘Washington Post’s’ Lost Summer.”
+The Examiner article is an op-ed criticism of the Post’s coverage of Trump over the past few months and is in response to an article written by the Post called “Trump’s Lost Summer.”
 It was written by White House press secretary Stephanie Grisham and deputy press secretary Hogan Gidley, and states that the Post didn’t include most of the 26 things on the list of accomplishments that they provided.

 “Media bias comes in two forms.
 It plays a role in deciding what news is, and is not, covered, and also in deciding how that news is covered.
 In this instance, the Post’s ‘reporters’ are guilty of both,” the op-ed says.